fivetran/terraform-provider-fivetran/docs/resources/connector.md

 - `report_format_type` (String) Field usage depends on `service` value:
 	- Service `workday`: This is to select report format from JSON and CSV.
 By default, report format is JSON.
 - `report_keys` (String) Field usage depends on `service` value:
-	- Service `rakutenadvertising`: Your Rakuten Advertising Report keys.
+	- Service `rakutenadvertising`: Your Rakuten Advertising report keys.
 - `report_list` (Block Set) (see [below for nested schema](#nestedblock--config--report_list))
 - `report_suites` (Set of String)
 - `report_timezone` (String) Field usage depends on `service` value: